AdobeDocs/experience-manager-65.ko-KR/help/forms/developing/document-management-service-deprecated-java.md

              ResultSet rs = docManager.searchRepository(storeName, path, true, qImpl, 200);
              long resultSize = rs.getResultSize();

-             //Determine if the document is located in Content space if (resultSize > 0)
+             //Determine if the document is in Content space if (resultSize > 0)
              {
-                 System.out.println("MortgageForm is located in the Repository");
+                 System.out.println("MortgageForm is in the Repository");
              }
          }
      catch(Exception e)